sjsrey/pysalScipy/README.md

 ## Tutorial Description

 [PySAL][pysal] is a modular library with supports a wide variety of methods of spatial analysis.
 In this tutorial we will provide an introduction to a selection of these modules to show users how they can be used to analyze their spatial data.
-The focus is on [1] the processing of different common vector formats for geospatial data; [2] the visualization and mapping of that data; and [3] the application of methods of exploratory spatial data analysis.
-Along the way we also demonstrate the use of PySAL with other packages in the Python scientific stack including matplotlib and folium, as well as how PySAL can be used with cartodb and the open source geographic information system QGIS.
+The focus is on: [1] the processing of different common vector formats for geospatial data; [2] the visualization and mapping of that data; and [3] the application of methods of exploratory spatial data analysis.
+Along the way we also demonstrate the use of PySAL with other packages in the Python scientific stack including [matplotlib][mpl], [cartopy][cartopy], and folium, as well as how PySAL can be used with and the open source geographic information system [QGIS][anita].
 Concepts will be illustrated through a series of IPython notebooks and participants will have the opportunity to carry out several hands-on exercises.

 ## Outline